dortania/oc-laptop-guide-legacy/post-installation/adding-clover-to-the-bios.md

 Volume SYSEFI on disk0s1 unmounted
 ```

 That's it!
 Unmount your USB stick in Finder, and reboot without it.
 You may need to go into your BIOS and set Clover first in your boot order.
-If you're able to boot into CLOVER, you can skip the next section and move onto [Display Configuration](../prepare-install-macos/display-configuration.md).
+If you're able to boot into OpenCore, you can skip the next section and move onto [Display Configuration](../prepare-install-macos/display-configuration.md).

-## Adding CLOVER to your BIOS
+## Adding OpenCore to your BIOS

 Most newer computers will pick up Clover automatically, but if it doesn't appear as a bootable selection in your BIOS here's how to correct it.